friyad/xenograft-mobiles-client/README.md

 #### Bulk Delete Product Options

-- User are able to select multiple smartphone and click on delete icon to delete selected phones.
+- Users are able to select multiple smartphones and click on the delete icon to delete selected phones.

 #### Others

-- Search option to search a smartphone in inventory
+- Search option to search for a smartphone in inventory
 - Grid & List view option to view smartphones in different way.

 ### 3. Sales Management

 - User can select a smartphone to sell from the **Sell** page.
-- Then complete the sell with a form including quantity, buyer name, and sale date.
+- Then complete the sale with a form including quantity, buyer name, and sale date.
 - The system will track how many quantities are sold off a phone, and it will be automatically updated to the product on the inventory
 - Products with zero quantity are automatically removed from the inventory.

 ### 4. Sales History

-- If a product is sold, this product data and few additional data like sell quantity, buyer name and sale date will be stored to the **Sales History**.
+- If a product is sold, this product data and a few additional data like sell quantity, buyer name, and sale date will be stored in the **Sales History**.
-- After that user will be able to see his entire sales history from **Sales History** page.
+- After that user will be able to see his entire sales history from the **Sales History** page.
 - View sales history categorized by weekly, daily, monthly, and yearly periods.

 ### 5. User Interface Features